quasarframework/quasar-framework.org/source/components/collapsible.md

 </q-list>
 ```

-You can add `item-separator` class on the list `<div>` element if you want separators between Collapsibles.

 ## Vue Properties
 Since QCollapsible is a wrapper over QItem components, it inherits some of their properties as you can see below.